 It’s an all-too-common story.
 Times were good, you had new clients coming out of your ears, more work than you could handle and your bank account was overflowing.
 You did the sensible thing and formed a limited company to make the most of your earnings – clever you.

 But then; disaster.
 Maybe your biggest client went belly-up, or you simply realised you can’t stand your colleagues’ awful habits.
 Your income plummets, and suddenly the extra paperwork and Companies House filings just don’t seem worth it – you pine for the days of sole tradership and finally, after much deliberation, you decide to close down your limited company.

 Although you’ll go on conducting your business as a sole trader your limited company, as a legal entity, must have all its loose ends tidied away.
-This means settling any outstanding bills, and collecting any owed invoices, and making sure you make provisions for any running costs that may be incurred between now and when your company is legally wound-up (for example, if you’re paying an accountant to finalise your last batch of returns or employing some credit control services to round up those late payers).
+This means settling any outstanding bills, and collecting any owed invoices, and making sure you make provisions for any running costs that may be incurred between now and when your company is legally wound-up (e.g. if you’re paying an accountant to finalise your last batch of returns or employing some credit control services to round up those late payers).

 The good news is that these can be treated as legitimate business expenses, and so can offset your final tax bill.